lokeshbanthia9/mastering-c/k-and-r/chapter-1/NOTES.md

     - The `while` loop operates as follows:

-        - The condition in the paretheses is tested.
+        - The condition in the parentheses is tested.

         - If it is true (`fahr` is less than or equal to `upper`), the body of the loop (the statements enclosed in the curly braces below) is executed.
 After executing all the statements in the body, the condition is retested.

-        - If it becomes false (`fahr` becomes greater than `upper`), the loop ends and the execution continues at the statement that follows the loop.
+        - If it becomes false (`fahr` becomes greater than `upper`), the loop ends, and the execution continues at the statement that follows the loop.

-    - The body of the loop can be one ore more statements, enclosed in braces.
+    - The body of the loop can be one or more statements enclosed in braces.

     ```c
     {